 Hallowell asks patients where they do their best thinking.
 Invariably, it’s the shower, where Apple thankfully hasn’t yet perfected the shower radio.
 The shower is our mind’s Last Stand.

 I can’t afford idle time beyond the shower.
-There’s too much available information to consume at all times (All the books ever written!
+There’s too much available information to consume at all times (All the books were ever written!
 All the music ever made!
-All the photographs ever taken!
+All the photographs that were ever taken!
 All with a click of a button!).
-I have a place to go.
+I have a place to go to.
 How can I sit on my stoop for a few hours watching life go by when I have 128 items on my Netflix queue?
 Sometimes, I daydream about having a prolonged illness that would let me finally watch those movies someone at some point told me I just had to see.